KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Introduction

-\begin{itemize}[leftmargin=4mm] \item We find that the Key matrices exhibit structured outliers in specific channels before applying the RoPE embedding.
-However, the outlier channel magnitudes become less consistent after the RoPE embedding, posing a distinct challenge for low precision quantization.
-Based on these observations, we use per-channel quantization for Keys, and we quantize Keys before the RoPE embedding is applied (see~\sref{sec:method-perchannel} and \sref{sec:method-rope}). \item We find that existing uniform and non-uniform quantization methods result in sub-optimal quantization signpost placement.
-Instead, we propose a Non-Uniform Quantization (NUQ) method, which considers sensitivity and not just magnitude when quantizing a given activation.
-In particular, we show that one can apply sensitivity-weighted non-uniform quantization offline on a calibration set to derive accurate datatypes for KV cache quantization (see~\sref{sec:method-nuq}). \item Even with the above, we find that outlier values in cached KV activations can significantly degrade quantization resolution.
-Unlike for weights, it is non-trivial to extract these sparse values from activations, given the dynamic nature of activations.
+\begin{itemize}[leftmargin=3mm] \item We find that the Keys exhibit outliers in specific channels before applying RoPE.
+However, the outlier channel magnitudes become less consistent after applying RoPE, posing a distinct challenge for low precision quantization.
+We address this by quantizing Keys per-channel before RoPE is applied (see~\sref{sec:method-perchannel} and \sref{sec:method-rope}). \item We find that existing uniform and non-uniform quantization methods result in sub-optimal quantization signpost placement.
+Instead, we propose a Non-Uniform Quantization (NUQ) method which considers sensitivity and not just magnitude when quantizing activations.
+We show that one can apply sensitivity-weighted non-uniform quantization offline on a calibration set to derive accurate datatypes for KV cache quantization (see~\sref{sec:method-nuq}). \item Even with the above, we find that outlier values in cached KV activations can significantly degrade quantization resolution.
+Unlike for weights, it is non-trivial to extract outlier values from activations, given the dynamic nature of activations.
 However, we find that we can efficiently and accurately identify and compress outlier values in order to store them compactly in a separate sparse representation.
-We also find that per-vector outlier detection outperforms per-matrix outlier detection and comes at no additional overhead.
-With this method, we can attain under 0.1 perplexity degradation for 3-bit KV cache quantization on both Wikitext-2 and C4 by only removing 1\% of outliers, thereby facilitating accurate inference with 4.8$\times$ longer context length. \item For ultra low-bit precision, we find that the quantized activations can deviate significantly from their corresponding fp16 values.
-To address this, we propose a lightweight Q-Norm layer which shifts and scales the distribution after de-quantization to match the mean and standard deviation of corresponding fp16 values.
-Interestingly, the Q-Norm layer can be fused with non-uniform quantization values resulting in no overhead during inference.
-We found this to be particularly helpful for 2-bit quantization (see~\sref{sec:q-norm}). \item We implement custom CUDA kernels to perform activation quantization efficiently during inference.
-Our kernel implementations achieve up to $\sim$1.4$\times$ speedups for Key and Value matrix-vector multiplications for 4-bit LLaMA-7B, relative to the fp16 baseline, including the time to compress incoming activations (See \sref{sec:kernel-imp} and \sref{sec:results-kernel-imp}).
-These results demonstrate how our methodology allows for accurate and efficient low-precision KV cache quantization. \end{itemize}
+We also find that per-vector outlier detection outperforms per-matrix outlier detection with no additional memory overhead.
+By removing only 1\% of outliers, we can attain under 0.1 perplexity degradation on both Wikitext-2 and C4 for 3-bit KV cache quantization with the LLaMA, Llama-2, Llama-3, and Mistral models, thereby facilitating accurate inference with 4.8$\times$ longer context length. \item We implement custom CUDA kernels to perform activation quantization efficiently during inference, achieving up to $\sim$1.7$\times$ speedups for Key and Value matrix-vector multiplications for LLaMA-7B at 4-bit precision relative to the fp16 baseline (see \sref{sec:kernel-imp} and \ref{sec:results-kernel-imp}).
+These results demonstrate how our methodology allows for accurate and efficient low-bit KV cache quantization. \end{itemize}